youngkin/hugoblog/content/post/spidotmatrixmodule.md

 In summary, __line 5__ creates the mask needed to set the 3 bit function select pattern as specified in the `mode` parameter on the provided `pin` parameter.

-__Line 6__ creates the new 3 bit value that will be placed into the GPFSEL1 register.
+__Line 6__,`uint32_t  value = mode << shift;`, creates the new 3 bit value that will be placed into the GPFSEL1 register.
 Recall that GPFSEL1 is a 32 bit register.
 To use a 3 bit value such as `mode` to set a 3 bit sequence at an arbitrary position, e.g., bits 21-23, we create a value mask that sets the bits in the desired position to the desired value.
 As with the mask above, the most general solution specifies that those bits be set starting in the least significant position.
 Let's say in our example we want pin 17 to be set to alternate function 1.
 Looking at the bit patterns above we can see that the 3 bit value for alternate function 1 is `101`.
 The `mode` parameter will contain this value.
 To set pin 17 to alternate function 1 we need to shift `mode`'s bit pattern of `0000 0101` 21 bits to the left.
 As with line 5, line 6 does this in a general way, `value = mode << shift`.
 Given our value of `mode` and the calculated value of `shift` we get the 32 bit `value` of `0000 0000 1010 0000 0000 0000 0000 0000`.

 So we now have the 4 variables needed to calculate the new value of the GPFSEL1 register, `paddr`, `mode`, `mask`, and `value`.